aliaraltakak/eee-212-microprocessors/README.md

 # EEE212 Microprocessors Laboratory Exercises

 This repository contains code for laboratory exercises as part of the EEE212 Microprocessors course.
-Each lab exercise is designed to enhance students' understanding of microprocessors, specifically working with the 8051 microcontroller, its timers, and interfacing with various components using Proteus simulation software.

 ## Lab 1: Working with Hexadecimal Numbers and Date Calculations